 What Is a Pellet Stove?

-A pellet stove is basically a stove that operates by burning biomass pellets or compressed wood to produce heat for your home or industrial space.
+A pellet stove is basically a stove that operates by burning biomass pellets or compressed wood instead of gas or traditional wood to produce heat for your home or industrial space.

 What fuel is used in a pellet stove?
 Good question…

 The fuel needed to run this unit is environmental friendly compressed biomass known as pellets.
-These pellets could be made from sawdust, recycled corn, wood shavings, etc.
+Pellet fuel can be made from sawdust, recycled corn husks, wood shavings, etc.

 It’s also interesting to note that pellet stoves come in dozens of styles and designs to complement your interior home décor while providing you with the ultimate ambiance and warmth.